What excuses students use to get out of class

-Sometimes making up creative excuses can be easier for some students than staying on top of assignments in the classroom.
+Sometimes making up creative excuses can be easier than staying on top of assignments in the classroom.

 Brent Brown, biology junior, said he’s honest with his professors when he turns in unfinished assignments.